-The Polyurethane surface treatment will provide initial protection for the floor covering.
+The Polyurethane surface treatment will provide initial protection for the floorcovering.
 However, an application of a metallised polish may be required eventually to provide extra protection.
 The level and intensity of traffic and soiling will determine how soon the polish will have to be applied.
 For polish free maintenance, see the Polyflor PUR range of products.
 For polish application, please follow details of the procedure below.

-- ▶ Using an applicator and tray, or Kentucky mop with wringer and bucket, the first coat should be applied thinly and evenly across the floor, to within 150mm of the skirting.
+A. Using an applicator and tray, or Kentucky mop with wringer and bucket, the first coat should be applied thinly and evenly across the floor, to within 200mm of the skirtings.
 It should then be left to dry.
-This normally takes approximately thirty minutes, depending on the ambient conditions and the thickness of the coating. - When the first coat is dry, a second coat should be applied at right angles to the direction of the first.
-Subsequent coats should be applied at right angles, and the final coat should be applied right up to the skirting. - ➤ Two to three thin coats are usually sufficient to provide excellent resistance to abrasion, scuffing and removal of black heel marking.
-However, be guided by your own periodic assessments for the particular location. - ▶ In order to minimise costs, subsequent polish applications may be applied only to traffic paths. - Periodically generally every six months assess the appearance of the floor.
+This normally takes approximately thirty minutes, depending on the ambient conditions and the thickness of the coating.

+B. When the first coat is dry, a second coat

+should be applied at right angles to the direction of the first.
+Subsequent coats should be applied at right angles, and the final coat should be applied right up to the skirting.

+Two to three thin coats are usually sufficient to provide excellent resistance to abrasion, scuffing and removal of black heel marking.
+However, be guided by your own periodic assessments for the particular location.

+In order to minimise costs, subsequent polish applications may be applied only to traffic paths.

+Periodically - generally every six months assess the appearance of the floor.
 If there is an unacceptable build-up of polish, this should be stripped and reapplied, as per the instructions above.

-14.6.4 Additional Information:
+19.6.4 Additional Information:

-- ➤ The maintenance regime requires the installation of an effective barrier matting system. - ► The cleaners and detergents should be diluted as per the manufacturers' instructions. - ▶ These maintenance instructions are intended for the Polyflor 'PU' family, which incorporates a polyurethane surface treatment.
-For other Polyflor products, reference should be made to the relevant section or to their specific floor care sheets. - ▶ For further guidance, contact Polyflor Customer Technical Services Department (CTSD) on +44 (0) 161 767 1912. - ▶ Always follow the Health and Safety guidance provided. - ▶ Regular cleaning is more beneficial to the floor covering and more cost-effective than occasional heavy cleaning.
+1. The maintenance regime requires the installation of an effective barrier matting system.

+2. Cleaners and detergents should be diluted as per the manufacturers' instructions.

+3. These maintenance instructions are intended for the Polyflor 'PU' family, which incorporates a polyurethane surface treatment.
+For other Polyflor products, reference should be made to the relevant section or to their specific floorcare sheets.

+4. For further guidance, contact Polyflor Customer Technical Services.

+6. Regular cleaning is more beneficial to the floorcovering and more cost-effective than occasional heavy cleaning.

+POLYFLOR TECHNICAL INFORMATION

-14.7 STANDARD SMOOTH VINYL RANGES WITHOUT PU OR PUR
+19.7 STANDARD SMOOTH VINYL RANGES WITHOUT PU OR PUR

-14.7.1 Initial construction clean
+19.7.1 Initial construction clean

-- Sweep, mop sweep or dry vacuum the floor, to remove dust, grit and debris. - For light soiling Damp mop the floor with a neutral cleanser diluted to the manufacturer's instructions.
+A. Sweep, mop sweep or dry vacuum the floor, to remove dust, grit and debris.

+B. For light soiling, damp mop the floor with a neutral cleanser diluted to the manufacturer's instructions.
-▶ For heavy soiling

-Apply a solution of alkaline cleanser, diluted to the manufacturer's instructions, to the floor and leave for sufficient time to react with the soiling.
+For heavy soiling, apply a solution of alkaline cleanser, diluted to the manufacturer's instructions, to the floor and leave for sufficient time to react with the soiling.
 Using a 165 to 350 rpm rotary machine fitted with a scrubbing pad, machine scrub the floor and then pick up the slurry with a wet vacuum.
 Rinse the floor thoroughly with clean warm water, pick up with a wet vacuum and leave to dry thoroughly.

-Ensure that there is a good key between the floor dressing and the surface of the flooring, scrubbing the floor if required.
-Either of the following methods can be used:
+A. Ensure that there is a good key between the floor dressing and the surface of the flooring, scrubbing the floor if required.

+B. Either of the following methods can be used: